AlinaBrode/am_lang/docs/plans.md

+* when there is popup, button "hide/show navigation panel" looks weird

 # Site
-* put Ararat picture as telegram channel image
-* stresses in words and phrases
-* customization of the piglet for each page: make a bubble for piglet in which it says something important for the page
-* welcome page: references styling (default higlight and hover)
-* add new page - learn by bilingual photos
-* when there is popup, button "hide/show navigation panel" looks weird
 * implement approach where a user writes a note to a driver via our form
 * background for vocabulary popup
 * scroll for vocabulary popup